Staff Profile

 • Certified Hand Therapist (USA) 2021

-Huy has a holistic-centred approach and enjoys creating personalised treatment plans to optimise his patients' health.
-His approach to therapy is grounded in evidence-based practice, which he continues to enhance through his postgraduate studies in Hand Therapy at the University of Derby.
-Additionally, Huy advocates for the profession and serves on the Australian Hand Therapy Association Membership Committee.
+Huy takes a holistic, patient-centred approach, creating personalised treatment plans grounded in evidence-based practice to optimise patient outcomes.
+He also advocates for the profession and serves on the Australian Hand Therapy Association Membership Committee.

 Cameron Small